-- a.
-Quality decisions

-- b.
-Dynamic relationships

-- C. Effective leaders
+- c.
+Effective leaders - d.

-- d.
 Legacy

 Building genuine relationships and fostering collaboration with the people around you are essential to success.
 When trust is present, people step forward and do their best work together.
 And by bringing people up, inspiring them to work with you rather than for you, you are establishing a legacy which is one of the greatest indicators of effective and stressfree leadership.